ionic-team/ionic-docs/docs/api/popover.md

 ## Controller Popovers

 `ion-popover` can also be presented programmatically by using the `popoverController` imported from Ionic Framework.
 This allows you to have complete control over when a popover is presented above and beyond the customization that inline popovers give you.
-See [Usage](#usage) for an example of how to use the `popoverController`.

 ### When to use